Changing to energy-saving bulbs isn’t as easy as the old jokes. It’s tricky, technical and $$$$. Here’s my story.

 The contractor I chose, Bill Mc Knight, of Energy Conservation Specialists, arrived with his infrared camera and blower-door apparatus to determine how much air was leaking out of our house, and where.
 He inspected the attic, the basement and tested the furnace.
 With a passion for energy-saving that’s really contagious, he’s a dream contractor – skilled, knowledgeable, generous with his time and attention to detail – always on the lookout to help his clients save.

-I really like the LED bulbs and Mr. AM says he sees better with them in his work space.
+I really like the LED light bulbs and Mr. AM says he sees better with them in his work space.
 But – and this is a very big but – to convert to 100% energy efficient lighting in my house:

 • Every dimmer must be replaced with a new LED-compatible switch.
 This requires an electrician.

 • To keep the switch style I like, there is a single choice: Lutron Maestro.
 This is a top-of-the-line option and Lutron offers specialty choices including “occupancy sensor” switches that turn themselves off (rebate bingo) and remote-control infrared switches (no getting out of bed up to turn off the lights).
 That cost would be about $2000.
+And those switches only are guaranteed work with certain lightbulb brands.

 • A majority of the LED bulbs range from semi- to totally hideous.
 Note to manufacturers: automotive styling does not cut it!!
 My Utilitech bulbs are less visually offensive than most.
-However, they have sharp metal gills all around and require gloves to install.

 The choice of LED bulbs and brands is brain-boggling.
 Fair warning: special attention must be paid to bulb design and especially to the surface area including the bezel (rim) thickness, the beam pattern (wide or narrow), the shape, size and socket type.
 Floods spread light down and at an angle all around.
 I look for a narrow bezel and an even pattern of diodes over the surface to get the widest spread of light from each bulb.
 A thick bezel and diodes only in the center is a bulb that works like a spotlight.
 This chart I found [above] is a handy reference guide.